erenozen/AECCS/README.md

 - Matte et al., "Do Cookie Banners Respect my Choice?"
 (USENIX Security 2020)
 - Bollinger et al., "Automating Cookie Consent and GDPR Violation Detection" (USENIX 2022)

-## Why Some PETs Show Negative Tracker Reduction
+## Why Some PETs Showed Negative Tracker Reduction

 The negative reduction percentages mean those PETs actually recorded **more** trackers than the baseline (no PET) measurement.
 This seems counterintuitive, but there are several reasons it happens.